globality-corp/microcosm-sagemaker/README.md

     ...
 ```

-That autimatically adds the hyperparameters to your experiment, which simplifies hyperparameter optimization and tuning.
+That automatically adds the hyperparameters to your experiment, which simplifies hyperparameter optimization and tuning.

 * To report a static metric: